Bira/octopus-carnival/_drafts/wir-mm2-4e-genasi.md

 A genasi's manifestation accents their physical appearance and defines some of their inborn powers and resistances.
 It's an always active part of their being, not something they can turn off.
-Some of them train to manifest additional manifestations.
+Some of them train to acquire additional manifestations.
 PCs can have two at most, but some NPCs can have more.

-Genasi live primarily in the Elemental Chaos, where they have an easier time of it than most other mortals but stil must step lightly around efreeti and the like.
+Genasi live primarily in the Elemental Chaos.
+They have an easier time of it than most other mortals but still must step lightly around efreeti and the like.
 They can also be found in the world or in the Feywild, since they don't have any more difficulty living there than a human would.